compile0my0head/ITI-GraduationProject-SilkRoad/backend/BUSINESS_SCENARIO_DOCUMENTATION_V2_CORRECTED.md

 - ?? **TikTok** (planned - not available)
 - ?? **YouTube** (planned - not available)

-**Frontend Note**: Until `GET /api/social-platforms/connected` is implemented, assume only Facebook is available.
+**Frontend Assumption**: Until `GET /api/social-platforms/connected` is implemented, assume only Facebook is available.

 #### Entity: SocialPlatform
 ```json